awakenting/master-thesis/README.md

     - How should the input that arrives at the Mauthner cell look like to create experimentally observed escape responses ?
     - How is this input related to the visual scene that the fish observes ?
 2. What happens if we present two simultaneous looming stimuli to a model that can reproduce results for one stimulus ?
-3. What happens if we use a model that can reproduce results for one stimulus for fish that move in school ?
+3. What happens if we use a model that can reproduce results for one stimulus for fish that move in a school ?
     - Would this induce spontaneous startles in fish ?
 How many startles would we see in a certain time window ?